 Only a few women have a brief knowledge about their reproductive life cycle, and the rest still have a lot to learn.
 This article focuses on discussing fertility, its related facts, and myths.
 If you are ready to start a family, first, you must gain some knowledge about fertility.
 This article is not only for women but for couples because fertility-related myths can affect both men and women.

 There are random myths linked to fertility.
-We have debunked some of the Surprising facts about fertility in below:
+We have debunked some of them below

 Many couples and individuals encounter stress in their lives.
 Still, it is doubtful that it can become a cause of infertility as there is no scientific evidence that links stress and infertility.
 As infertility is a probable cause for anxiety, one hears people say “Just Relax and it will happen”.
 This might lead to the assumption that stress causes infertility.
 Stress could be one of the reasons for delaying conception, as it negatively impacts you need to change this myth.